 Find more information on applying for your registration certificate on the UK Visas and Immigration website.

-If you're a non-EEA student coming to study as an exchange student, or on a short course of less than six months at Plymouth University, you'll need to obtain either Tier 4 (General) student entry clearance, student visitor entry clearance or leave to enter as a student visitor.
+If you're a non-EEA student coming to study as an exchange student, or on a short course of less than six months at Plymouth University, you'll need to obtain either Tier 4 (General) student entry clearance, short-term student entry clearance.

-If you're an exchange student on a programme of six months duration or less you may be recommended by UK Visas to apply for a student visitor visa.
+If you're an exchange student on a programme of six months duration or less you may be recommended by UK Visas to apply for a short-term study visa.
 However, if there's a chance of any of the following you'll need to apply for Tier 4 (General) student entry clearance:

 - you'd like to do some part time work whilst studying

 - you'll need to apply for a visa for another European country.